CalLavicka/c0-vscode-extension/README.md

 * View parse and typechecking errors as you type
 * View a function/variable/struct field's type by hovering over it
-* CTRL-SPACE will suggest variables which are in scope and function names, struct names
+* CTRL-SPACE will suggest variables which are in scope and function names, struct field names
 * Commmand click to go to a definition for almost anything
 * Full support for C0 standard library
 * Full support for all C0/C1 features, including `#use "foo.c0"` and C1 features
+* Highlighting for C0-specific features
 * New C0-specific themes

 ## Structure